billkarsh/SpikeGLX/Markdown/Audio_Help.md

 ## Channels

 You can select any channel you can see in the Graphs window, even the digital channels.
+You can select channels via the ShankViewer.

 You can set the Left and Right channels the same, or, use your two ears to monitor two channels at the same time.

-You can **right-click on the Graphs window** to select channels.
-When you do that, the stream will change to the one you clicked on, and audio out will start immediately if not already running.
+### Click and play

+* If **not** checked, right-click on a trace, or, right-click in the ShankViewer and use the pop-up menu to send the channel to your left, right or both ears.

+* If checked, left-click on a trace, or, left-click in the ShankViewer.
+The selected channel is immediately sent to both ears.

 --------